mwauquier/mwauquier.github.io/_pages/projects.md

 [Access data](https://osf.io/jxg2v/){: .btn}

 Morphosemantic demotivation
 ------

-PHC funded project with Fribourg university. description, link to osf
+While working on my PhD thesis at the Université Toulouse Jean Jaurès (France), I initiated and contributed to an international collaboration with the University of Fribourg through the funding program Partenariat Hubert Curien.
+This collaboration was built on the study of morphosemantic demotivation with both an experimental and a distributional approach.
+The aim was to explore the gradualness of the phenomenon, and to propose a measure of demotivation.

-Material and hypothesis regarding this project can be found on the corresponding OSF page.
+An article is currently under press.
+Material and hypotheses regarding this project can be found on the corresponding OSF page.

 [Access data](https://osf.io/7nqcu/){: .btn}

-FNS
+French deverbal nouns semantics
 ------

-Involved in the data selection and the morphological annotation of French nominalisations in the context of the Swiss funded project ...
+I am involved in the Swiss funded project No. 100012_188782 (coordinated by Richard Huyghe) on the semantics of deverbal nouns in French.
+Most specifically, I work on the data selection and the morphological annotation.

 PhD Thesis
 ------

 My thesis investigated the semantics of morphological derivatives in French.
 It provided insights both on the use of distributional semantics in a linguistic perspective, and on sematic specificities of known rival affixes, such as *-euse* and *-rice* for agent nouns, or *-age*, *-ion* and *-ment* for action nouns.

+All the data and code used and produced during my PhD thesis are available below.

 [Access data](https://github.com/mwauquier/PhdData){: .btn}